Admissions/CASPA

 Yes, if the course was taken at an accredited institution.

-The program is currently not accepting any science courses with online labs.
-The only exceptions are for courses completed between Spring 2020 and Fall 2021.
+The program is not currently accepting science prerequisite courses that include online lectures and/or labs. .
+The only exceptions are for courses completed between Spring 2020 and Fall 2022.

 All prerequisite courses must contain a letter grade.
 Pass/Fail, Credit/No Credit, Satisfactory/Unsatisfactory grades will not be accepted.
 "C minus” grades and below are not accepted for prerequisite courses